AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #66

-Tensor parallel specialist serving
+Tensor parallel specialist serving done

 vLLM tensor parallelism configuration for large models across multiple GPUs per specialist.